MahmoudSamir0/project-terraform-gcp-gke-infrastructure/README.md

 ```shell script
 docker-credential-gcr configure-docker
 ```

-Configure Docker to use your Artifact Registry credentials when interacting with Artifact Registry (you are only required to do this once):

   ```shell script

 docker-credential-gcr configure-docker --registries=HOSTNAME-LIST
 ```
-Where HOSTNAME-LIST is a comma-separated list of repository hostnames to add to the credential helper configuration.

 ## to build your app and dockerize it
 - clone this repo
  ```shell script